Magnetic Polarisability of Octet Baryons via Lattice QCD

 Substituting these matrix elements into Eq.~\ref{eqn:QCD:PerturbativeExpansion}, the energy shift quadratic in $e^2$ and thus $B^2$ is

 where the definition of Eq.~\ref{eqn:QCD:PolarisabilityShift} has been used.
-Thus, the constituent quark model prediction for the magnetic polarisability of octet baryon $\mathcal{B}$ composed of three quark flavours denoted by $f$ is
+Thus, the constituent quark model prediction for the magnetic polarizability of octet baryon $\mathcal{B}$ composed of three quark flavors denoted by $f$ is

 where $\alpha={e^2}/{4\pi}$ is the fine structure constant.
-The magnetic polarisability has its origin in two competing terms which we have defined as $\beta_1$, a magnetic transition term, and $\beta_2$ probing the distribution of quarks within the baryon.
-The two terms and their opposing signs in this expression highlight the complex nature of the baryon polarisability.
-This is the constituent quark model description for the magnetic polarisability of an octet baryon with two quarks of one flavour and another quark with a different flavour.
+The magnetic polarizability has its origin in two competing terms which we have defined as $\beta_1$, a magnetic transition term, and $\beta_2$ probing the distribution of quarks within the baryon.
+The two terms and their opposing signs in this expression highlight the complex nature of the baryon polarizability.
+This is the constituent quark model description for the magnetic polarizability of an octet baryon with two quarks of one flavor and another quark with a different flavor.